mojotech/modernator-haskell/README.md

 installed.

 ## Deployment

+Before deploying, you'll want to follow the directions in env.nix.sample.
+Talk to the project maintainer about appropriate values if necessary.

 I've set up the project to be easily deployable using NixOps.
 You can deploy and manipulate the application in a local VirtualBox VM with the following set of commands.